alobo01/AISafety/posts/Consensus Through Debate/main.md

     logical reasoning, and fairness.
 Do not accept any fallacies and provide feedback when needed.
 ```

+---

 ### **5.2.
 Task Structure (YAML)**

-Explore how tasks are systematically configured to guide the agents through the consensus process.
+Tasks are systematically configured to guide agents through the consensus process.
+This structured approach ensures clarity and efficiency at each stage.
 For more information, visit the [Task Configuration Documentation](https://docs.crewai.com/concepts/tasks).

 ```yaml
 identify_key_questions_task: